Should you Choose Financial or Industrial Owners for the Company?

-See Download Center: White Paper #1: Post-Merger Integrations - About Synergies and Poor Judgment; White Paper #2: Strategy - and the Proper Use of M&A Tools; White Paper #5: Buy-Side M&A (mergers and acquisitions); or White Paper #6: Sell-Side M&A (divestitures, trade-sales and mergers); or White Paper #8: Equity Based Financing of Start-ups and High Growth Situations.
+See Download Center: White Paper #1: Post-Merger Integrations - About Synergies and Poor Judgment; White Paper #2: Strategy - and the Proper Use of M&A Tools; White Paper #5: Buy-Side M&A (mergers and acquisitions); or White Paper #6: Sell-Side M&A (divestitures, trade-sales and mergers); White Paper #8: Equity Based Financing of Start-ups and High Growth Situations; or White Paper #9: A 15 Step Recipe for Developing Your High-Quality Business Model.